Serbia: Contemporary period

-On 21 May 2006, Montenegro held a referendum to determine whether to end its union with Serbia.
-The results showed 55.4% of voters in favour of independence, which was just above the 55% required by the referendum.
-This was followed on 5 June 2006 by Serbia's declaration of independence, marking the final dissolution of the State Union of Serbia and Montenegro, and the re-emergence of Serbia as an independent state, for the first time since 1918.
-On the same occasion, the National Assembly of Serbia declared Serbia to be the legal successor to the former state union.
+On 21 May 2006, Montenegro held a referendum which showed 55.4% of voters in favour of independence, just above the 55% required by the referendum.
+This was followed on 5 June 2006 by Serbia's declaration of independence, marking the re-emergence of Serbia as an independent state.
+The National Assembly of Serbia declared Serbia to be the legal successor to the former state union.

 The Assembly of Kosovo unilaterally declared independence from Serbia on 17 February 2008.
 Serbia immediately condemned the declaration and continues to deny any statehood to Kosovo.
-The declaration has sparked varied responses from the international community, some welcoming it, while others condemned the unilateral move.
+The declaration has sparked varied responses from the international community.
 Status-neutral talks between Serbia and Kosovo-Albanian authorities are held in Brussels, mediated by the EU.

 Serbia officially applied for membership in the European Union on 22 December 2009, and received candidate status on 1 March 2012, following a delay in December 2011.
 Following a positive recommendation of the European Commission and European Council in June 2013, negotiations to join the EU commenced in January 2014.

-Since Aleksandar Vučić and his Serbian Progressive Party came to power in 2012, Serbia has suffered from democratic backsliding into authoritarianism, followed by a decline in media freedom and civil liberties.
+In 2012 Aleksandar Vučić and his Serbian Progressive Party came to power.
+According to a number of international analysts, Serbia has suffered from democratic backsliding into authoritarianism, followed by a decline in media freedom and civil liberties.
 After the COVID-19 pandemic spread to Serbia in March 2020, a state of emergency was declared and a curfew was introduced for the first time in Serbia since World War II.
-In January and February 2021, Serbia carried the second-fastest vaccine rollout in Europe.
 In April 2022, President Aleksandar Vučić was re-elected.
+In December 2023, President Vučić won a snap parliamentary election.
+The election resulted in protests, with opposition supporters claiming that the election result was fraudulent.
+On 16 January 2022, a Serbian constitutional referendum took place in which citizens chose to amend the Constitution concerning the judiciary.
+The changes were presented as a step towards reducing political influence in the judicial system.
+The country was chosen to host international specialised exposition Expo 2027.
+The Serbian government is working with Rio Tinto corporation on a project which aims to develop Europe's biggest lithium mine.
+Mining lithium became a matter of debate in the society and several protests against mining took place.
+In 2024–2025, large-scale anti-corruption protests, some violent, erupted.